-Data types can be declared It is a syntax error to specify deriving for any other
+It is a syntax error to specify deriving for any other classes besides the six given above.

 Deriving

 See the section on deriving under the data keyword above.

 Do

 The do keyword indicates that the code to follow will be in a monadic context.
 Statements are separated by newlines, assignment is indicated by <-, and a let form is introduce which does not require the in keyword.